Clinical Trial: Plant-Derived Cannabis Oil Effective for Patients with Fibromyalgia

 Observational, case-controlled trial data has previously reported that FM patients who inhale cannabis experience greater relief from symptoms as compared to those who do not.
 The administration of oral THC, as well as the synthetic cannabinoid nabilone, have also shown benefits in subjects with FM.

-The abstract of the study, “Ingestion of THC-rich cannabis oil in people with fibromyalgia: A randomized, double-blind, placebo-controlled clinical trial,” appears here.
-Additional information on cannabinoids and FM is available from NORML here.
+The full text of the study, “Ingestion of THC-rich cannabis oil in people with fibromyalgia: A randomized, double-blind, placebo-controlled clinical trial,” appears in Pain Management.
+Additional information on cannabinoids and FM is available from NORML.

 (0) comments